edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   Optional.
 Tags for the external network subnet used to create floating IP for the load balancer VIP.
 Can be overridden by the Service annotation `loadbalancer.openstack.org/floating-subnet-tags`.
 If multiple subnets match the first one with still available IPs is used.

 * `lb-method`
   The load balancing algorithm used to create the load balancer pool.

-The value can be `ROUND_ROBIN`, `LEAST_CONNECTIONS`, or `SOURCE_IP`.
-Default: `ROUND_ROBIN`
+  If `lb-provider` is set to "amphora" or "octavia" the value can be one of:
+    * `ROUND_ROBIN` (default)
+    * `LEAST_CONNECTIONS`
+    * `SOURCE_IP`

+  If `lb-provider` is set to "ovn" the value must be set to `SOURCE_IP_PORT`.

 * `lb-provider`
   Optional.
-Used to specify the provider of the load balancer, e.g. "amphora" or "octavia".
-Only "amphora" or "octavia" provider are officially tested, other provider will cause a warning log.
+Used to specify the provider of the load balancer, e.g. "amphora" (default), "octavia" (deprecated alias for "amphora"), or "ovn".
+Only the "amphora", "octavia", and "ovn" providers are officially tested, other providers will cause a warning log.

 * `lb-version`
   Optional.
 If specified, only "v2" is supported.